TISHARP/TISHARP/README.md

 - 🌱Currently preparing for AWS Dev Ops Certification, and learning Hebrew and Spanish.
 - 🖥️Check out my [Portfolio][5] and connect with me on [linkedIn][4].
 - 🏅[Competitive Programmer][3] And [Competitive Typist][2].
-- 📈Most of my work is private, so recently I decided to make some open source [repositories][1].
+- 📈All of my work is private, so recently I decided to make some open source [repositories][1].

 [1]: <https://github.com/TISHARP?tab=repositories>
 [2]: <https://data.typeracer.com/pit/profile?user=bevigilantheiscomingback>